HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                            \_______ physical page ___/\__ page ofs ___/
 ```

-Address translation is enabled for every non-zero segemetn Id.
+Address translation is enabled for every non-zero segment Id.
 For segment zero, the 32 bit offset portion represents a the physical address.
 The maximum memory size is 4 Gbytes.

 ### Access Control